 You can achieve citizenship in multiple ways: being born in the U.S. or certain American territories, having parents who were citizens at the time of your birth if you were born abroad, and applying for naturalization.
 A citizenship certificate is given to someone who acquires citizenship through their US parents, which a certificate of naturalization is obtained by someone who becomes a citizen through naturalization.

-Contact the Citizenship Attorney Sentelle Law in Frederick MD today to schedule a consultation regarding your citizenship / naturalization journey.
+Contact Sentelle Law, a trusted Citizenship Attorney in Frederick MD, today to schedule a consultation regarding your citizenship / naturalization journey.

 Are you Interested in Becoming an American Citizen?